Additional

 Approval Model

 Core-created automated tasks now inherit a real autonomy policy instead of only allowUserInput: false.
+Workflow Intelligence is review-first by default: it creates suggestions unless explicit policy, low risk, clear scope, and trusted or repeatedly accepted patterns justify auto-create.

 The default posture is:

-• autonomous execution for routine operator work
+• autonomous execution only for trusted routine operator work

 • hard guardrails, workspace capability denials, and explicit dangerous actions still remain enforced